Moving With a Dog or Cat

 (An organized dog dossier for your pup should include)

 Our current HOA, Co-op board, or landlord contact details, may be reached at 305-555-0000.
-Please also see attached letters of recommendations, certificates, obedience titles, therapy dog designations, service dog information, emotional support animal (ESA) recent letter from mental health professional, veterinarian bill of health, rabies and vaccination shots up-to-date, license and all other documentation.
+Please also see attached letters of recommendation, certificates, obedience titles, therapy dog designations, service dog information, emotional support animal (ESA) recent letter from a mental health professional, veterinarian bill of health, rabies and vaccination shots up-to-date, license and all other documentation.

 - Samuel Prescott Bush

 - Prescott Bush

 We would be ecstatic for you and the board to meet Fluffy at a time convenient for you as long as it is before her 9 PM canine massage, canine aromatherapy and nail buffing bedtime.